slushie0/mc-mod-handler/README.md

 # MC Mod Handler

-MC Mod Handler is an Electron app designed to make it easier and faster to handle and update your mods without an ugly or slow launcher or app.
+MC Mod Handler is an Electron app designed to make it easier and faster to handle and update your Minecraft mods without an ugly or slow launcher or app.

 ## Installation (For most people)